 When deciding whether to use an agent, bear in mind agents are likely to be experienced in completing the SAD and transposing this information to the various electronic systems.
 Any mistake you make on your SAD can be costly and may result in you paying the incorrect amount of duty.
 Duties overpaid to HMRC can be refunded but under payments can also be brought to account.
 Agents may use their experience to lower your transport costs by processing your goods as part of a larger consignment.
 If you choose to use an agent, you must give them complete information about your consignments.
 Agents will be able to give HMRC more information about your goods than if you declared them yourself.

 You may also want to use a freight forwarder - many of whom provide direct or indirect agent services.
-See our guide to using brokers and forwarders.
+Read more about using brokers and forwarders.